-Crowning Music of Awesome: Three of Ministry's songs were used in the film, but "Khyber Pass" certainly qualifies as the backdrop for the last scene in which James is re-enlisted and has another year of war to
+- Awesome Music: Three of Ministry's songs were used in the film, but "Khyber Pass" certainly qualifies as the backdrop for the last scene in which James is re-enlisted and has another year of war to

-Ho Yay: The scene when the group is getting drunk and learning about each other, and Sanborn and James get into a shirtless fight that ends with James straddling Sanborn.
+- Ho Yay: The scene when the group is getting drunk and learning about each other, and Sanborn and James get into a shirtless fight that ends with James straddling Sanborn.

-Moral Event Horizon: You never see the antagonists in this film, but any sympathy the audience might have for their cause disappears when they use a boy's corpse as a bomb, if not before.
+- Moral Event Horizon: You never see the antagonists in this film, but any sympathy the audience might have for their cause disappears when they use a boy's corpse as a bomb, if not before.

-And then crossed a second time when someone kidnaps a random civilian man, straps bombs to him, sets them on a timer, and then bolt it onto his body with reinforced steel locks, making it impossible to remove.
+- And then crossed a second time when someone kidnaps a random civilian man, straps bombs to him, sets them on a timer, and then bolt it onto his body with reinforced steel locks, making it impossible to remove.
 He's then sent to the army base, where he desperately begs them to take it off, pleading the entire time that he has a family, but explodes before they can get the bomb off of him.
 Note also that because of the timer, he knew exactly when it was going to go off and could do nothing to save himself.